Strengthening child protection in Uzbekistan

 These children need special protection that their guardians are no longer able to provide.
 The parents often have no vocational training, are mostly unemployed, live on state benefits or have low and unstable income.
 Their children have difficulties in socialising, they do not receive psycho-social support or educational support.

-This programme, which targets more than 500 children and 150 families, should lead to the establishment of community-based protection mechanisms, with significant advocacy work vis-à-vis the authorities.
+This program, which targets more than 825 children and 300 families, should lead to the establishment of community-based protection mechanisms with significant advocacy work vis-à-vis the authorities.
+Particular attention is being paid to changes in Uzbekistan’s legislation on alternative care.

 The direct beneficiaries of the programme are